Based on symptoms assessed by a clinical neuropsychologist through observations, neuroimaging, and blood tests

 Neuropathology

-Magnetic resonance imaging can observe deterioration, including progressive loss of gray matter in the brain, from mild cognitive impairment to full-blown Alzheimer disease.[19]
+Magnetic resonance imaging can observe deterioration, including progressive loss of gray matter in the brain, from MCI to full-blown Alzheimer dementia.[19]
 A technique known as PiBPET imaging is used to show the sites and shapes of beta amyloid deposits in living subjects using a 11C tracer that binds selectively to such deposits.[20]
+Individuals with MCI may have increased oxidative damage in their nuclear and mitochondrial brain DNA.[21]

-The American Academy of Neurology's (AAN) clinical practice guideline on mild cognitive impairment from January 2018 stated that clinicians should identify modifiable risk factors in individuals with MCI, assess functional impairments, provide treatment for any behavioral or neuropsychiatric symptoms, and monitor the individual's cognitive status over time.[4]
+The American Academy of Neurology's (AAN) clinical practice guideline on MCI from January 2018 stated that clinicians should identify modifiable risk factors in individuals with MCI, assess functional impairments, provide treatment for any behavioral or neuropsychiatric symptoms, and monitor the individual's cognitive status over time.[4]
 It also stated that medications which cause cognitive impairment should be discontinued or avoided if possible.[4]
 Due to the lack of evidence supporting the efficacy of cholinesterase inhibitors in individuals with MCI, the AAN guideline stated that clinicians who choose to prescribe them for the treatment of MCI must inform patients about the lack of evidence supporting this therapy.[4]
 The guideline also indicated that clinicians should recommend that individuals with MCI engage in regular physical exercise for cognitive symptomatic benefits;[4] clinicians may also recommend cognitive training, which appears to provide some symptomatic benefit in certain cognitive measures.[4]
+Current evidence suggests that cognition-based interventions do improve mental performance (i.e. memory, executive function, attention, and speed) in older adults and people with mild cognitive impairment.[22]
+Especially, immediate and delayed verbal recall resulted in higher performance gains from memory training.

 According to research conducted in England, people with MCI often do not receive adequate care and support in healthcare settings.
 This leaves them and their families in a limbo with uncertainty regarding their futures and the fear of possibly developing dementia.
 The lack of services also fails to point them to effective ways to prevent dementia such as exercise and social contact.
 Successful dementia prevention services would have to be tailored to people's preferences and backgrounds.[24][25]

-As MCI may represent a prodromal state to clinical Alzheimer's disease, treatments proposed for Alzheimer's disease, such as antioxidants and cholinesterase inhibitors, could potentially be useful;[23] however, as of January 2018, there is no evidence to support the efficacy of cholinesterase inhibitors for the treatment of mild cognitive impairment.[4]
-Two drugs used to treat Alzheimer's disease have been assessed for their ability to treat MCI or prevent progression to full Alzheimer's disease.
-Rivastigmine failed to stop or slow progression to Alzheimer's disease or to improve cognitive function for individuals with mild cognitive impairment;[24]donepezil showed only minor, short-term benefits and was associated with significant side effects.[25]
+As MCI may represent a prodromal state to clinical Alzheimer's dementia, treatments for Alzheimer's disease could potentially be useful.[26]
+Of these, rivastigmine failed to stop or slow progression to Alzheimer's disease or to improve cognitive function for individuals with mild cognitive impairment;[27]donepezil showed only minor, short-term benefits and was associated with significant side effects.[28]

 Outlook